awslabs/amazon-kinesis-video-streams-webrtc-sdk-android/README.md

     a.
 Build libwebrtc yourself, following https://webrtc.github.io/webrtc-org/native-code/android/#getting-the-code.
 After it's been built, place the `.aar` file in [libs](app/libs).

     b.
 Acquire a pre-built binary of libwebrtc and import it.
-For example, https://central.sonatype.com/artifact/io.github.webrtc-sdk/android.

  5. Click gradle __Sync__ and __Build__
  6. Run the demo application in simulator or in Android device (connected through USB).